 If you want to get the metal out, you’ll need to step up your filtration game, and the best way to do that is with a reverse osmosis filter.

 These contraptions are typically large and bulky, and in homes are commonly installed beneath one sink.
 Only these have the chops to remove almost every single kind of metal that might be present in the water.

-The process is highly technical, but in layman’s terms the reverse osmosis process uses an impossibly tiny filter, one with pores not even a thousandth of a micrometer in width to trap the contaminants at the atomic and molecular level.
+The process is highly technical, but the guidelines in layman’s terms essentially say that the reverse osmosis process uses an impossibly tiny filter, one with pores not even a thousandth of a micrometer in width to trap the contaminants at the atomic and molecular level.

 That’s just the crown jewel of the system.

 Before the water gets to that step it would have been filtered for sediment including rust, passed through a second filter to trap smaller particles of rust and minerals, pushed through an activated carbon filter to remove any organic contaminants including chlorine.